objeto-this-en-javascript

 In simple terms, this is a special keyword in JavaScript that refers to the current object or execution context in which a function is being called.

-In JavaScript, the behavior of this is one of the concepts that is most difficult to understand because it is different from that in most languages.
+In JavaScript, the behavior of this is one of the most difficult concepts to understand because it is somewhat different from most languages.

 The important thing is that this always refers to the execution context of the function.
 This execution context can be: